wmacmil/wmacmil.github.io/_posts/2021-04-23-gf-tutorial.md

 #### Arith.gf

-Below we capitulate, for completeness, the whole `Arith.gf` file with all the pieces from above glued together, which, the reader should start to play with.
+Below we recapitulate, for completeness, the whole `Arith.gf` file with all the pieces from above glued together, which, the reader should start to play with.

 ```haskell
 abstract Arith = {